 Grievance Procedure for Students with DisabilitiesCCBC has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging violation of the American With Disabilities Act as Amended (ADAAA) and/or Section 504 of the Rehabilitation Act of 1973, as amended (29 U.S. Co 794).
-Section 504 states, in part, that "no otherwise qualified individual with a disability...shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."
+Section 504 states, in part, that "no otherwise qualified individual with a disability...shall, solely by reason of their disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."

 Students who have worked with a Disability Support Services Counselor should first attempt to resolve any accommodation problems by discussion with their Counselor and instructors, as appropriate.

 For purposes of this student grievance procedure, the term "violation" includes an allegation from a student that the accommodation offered by the College is inadequate.
 The student who believes a violation has occurred should attempt to resolve the issue by by contacting the CCBC Director of Disability Support Services at 443.840.1741.
 The Director will attempt to mediate the issue and, if unsuccessful in that attempt, shall provide the student with a copy of this 504/ADA Student Grievance Procedure.

 Complaints filed under this internal grievance procedure must be in writing and delivered in person or by mail to the Dean of Student Development.
 Contact information is available from the Dean’s office at 443.840.4210.